espegun/good-dev-practice/how_to_git/README.md

 `$ git checkout commit_number` Reverts your workspace to the state at the commit number (sets the HEAD to that commit), *but* you are then not on a branch(!)<br/>
 `$ git revert commit_number` Creates a new commit which has reverted the changes in the specified commit (but not those done later).<br/>

+### Various
+`$ git diff optional_filename` Show the differences between one or all tracked files between your local workspace and the local repo.

 Denna er bra:<br/>
 https://www.git-tower.com/learn/git/ebook/en/command-line/advanced-topics/undoing-things#start